NGsHjodra/TFT-World-Finalist-Analysis-Pipeline/README.md

 | game_datetime  | TIMESTAMP        |

 Traits and units are structured as nested objects for flexible querying.
+But you can also flatten them more if you prefer a more traditional schema.
+With the current schema, you can easily query for trait usage and item distribution.
 ---

 ## 🚀 Deployment